BrammyS/ShardedDiscordBotTemplate/README.md

 3. Start the bot.
 This will create one or more config files in your debug/release folder of your project.
 4. Please follow the steps below for the bot template that you chose.
    * Basic bot: Add your bot token to the ConfigData.json file.
-   * EF core bot: Follow the Basic bot steps above + follow the migration steps in the [BotContext](https://github.com/BramEsendam/BotTemplate/blob/master/Bot.Persistence.EntityFrameWork/BotContext.cs) go to [here](https://docs.microsoft.com/en-us/ef/core/get-started/netcore/new-db-sqlite) for more info on migrations.
+   * Entity framework bot: Follow the Basic bot steps above + follow the migration steps in the [BotContext](https://github.com/BramEsendam/BotTemplate/blob/master/Bot.Persistence.EntityFrameWork/BotContext.cs) go to [here](https://docs.microsoft.com/en-us/ef/core/get-started/netcore/new-db-sqlite) for more info on migrations.
 5. Enjoy your bot!

 ## Features